starlightknown/Edbeepbot/README.md

-# Edbeepbot - An open source bot which retweets #Eddiehub and replies with Eddie Quotes
+# Edbeepbot - An open source bot which retweets #Eddiehub and replies with Eddie Quotes with Images
 <!-- ALL-CONTRIBUTORS-BADGE:START - Do not remove or modify this section -->
 [![All Contributors](https://img.shields.io/badge/all_contributors-2-orange.svg?style=flat-square)](#contributors-)
 <!-- ALL-CONTRIBUTORS-BADGE:END -->